isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 of our community.
-Commited to advancing local and regional ornithological knowledge and promoting transparent record-sharing across the community, Bird Society of Singapore aim to build community capacity and empower our local birdwatches to contribute to researchand conservaaion.</p>
+Commited to advancing local and regional ornithological knowledge and promoting transparent record-sharing across the community, Bird Society of Singapore aim to build community capacity and empower our local birdwatches to contribute to research and conservation.</p>
 <p></p>
 </td>
 </tr>